 The MSc is awarded on satisfactory completion of a dissertation undertaken at the end of the Diploma course.
 Both degrees are recognised throughout the UK.

-This programme provides you with an integrated academic and professional course which develops the intellectual and practice skills necessary for professional practice as a social worker.
+This course provides you with an integrated academic and professional course which develops the intellectual and practice skills necessary for professional practice as a social worker.

 Recent dissertation titles are: End of life assistance from a social work perspective; The use of communication tools when working with people with dementia: a practitioner perspective; Foster carers' experiences of support; Does employment have an impact upon the social inclusion of people with learning disabilites?

 Practical experience in a social care setting is essential.
 Registration with the Scottish Social Services Council (SSSC) is a requirement for commencing and remaining on the programme (further information on how to apply will be provided to successful applicants who accept a place on the course).
 Enrolled students must also be a member of the Protection of Vulnerable Groups Scheme.

 For more information go to English language requirements